Overview

 How you'll learn

-You will learn how to create event and exhibition design, retail spaces, and new public realms, operating strategically with materials, atmospheres and technologies.
+In this interior architecture degree, you will learn how to create event and exhibition design, retail spaces, and new public realms, operating strategically with materials, atmospheres and technologies.
 You will be encouraged to experiment with conceptualisation and narration and find ways of intelligently tackling the design of human and experience-centric environments.

-You will operate with digital and analogue skills and technologies while developing a historical, critical and contextual knowledge of architecture, design and spatial speculation.
+You will operate with digital and analogue skills and technologies while developing a historical, critical and contextual knowledge of interior architecture, design and spatial speculation.
 You will work with creative tools to convey atmospheres and experiences based on clients' needs.
 You will design temporary, pop-up environments, through a focus on material development and multi-sensorial spatial experience.

 Guided independent study

 We are investing in key areas beyond your studies including our career services, library and well-being, to be available both face-to-face on campus and online with many of these available 24/7.
 We have new, modern library facilities on both campuses offering inspirational environments for study and research.
-Libraries contain resources in print and digital formats, a range of study spaces and a dedicated librarian who can assist with your learning.
+Libraries contain resources in print and digital formats, a range of study spaces, and a dedicated librarian who can assist you with your learning.

 Academic support